-With the W40, the M1 interface is the default management interface.
-To describe manual Internet setup, it is assumed here that the G1 interface will also be used for connection to a protected internal client network and the G2 interface will be used for connection to the public Internet.
+With the W50, the G1 interface is the default management interface.
+To describe manual Internet setup, it is assumed here that the G1 interface will also be used for connection to a protected internal client network.
+It is also assumed that at least one Ethernet ports expansion module is fitted and the E1-1 interface (the first interface of the first expansion module) will be used for connection to the public Internet.